 Struggling to pick the best out of the numerous iOS and Android controllers out there?
 Well, you’ve come to the right place.
-We’ve tried pretty much all mobile phone controllers under the sun to come up with this definitive list of the very best.
+We’ve tried pretty much all options under the sun to come up with this definitive list of the very best Android controllers and iOS controllers around.
 Having said that, the greatest among them will probably come as no surprise.

-Either way, we’ve got plenty of iOS and Android controllers on this list to please you no matter your tastes.
+Either way, we’ve got plenty of Android and iOS controllers on this list to please you no matter your tastes.
 If you’re still looking for the best mobile device, check out our best iPhone for gaming and best Android phone for games lists.
 Or, if you’re after some new games to play, check out best mobile RPGs and best mobile platformers guides.

 The best iOS and Android controllers: